AcademySoftwareFoundation/Imath/website/install.rst

 <https://www.sphinx-doc.org>`_ with the `Breathe
 <https://breathe.readthedocs.io>`_ extension using information
-extracted from header comments by `Doxygen <https://www.doxygen.nl>`_, using the `sphinx-press-theme
+extracted from header comments by `Doxygen <https://www.doxygen.nl>`_, using the `PyData Sphinx Theme
-<https://pypi.org/project/sphinx-press-theme>`_, and is hosted by
+<https://pypi.org/project/pydata-sphinx-theme>`_, and is hosted by
 `Read the Docs <https://readthedocs.org/projects/imath/>`_.
 The website source is in `restructured text
 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_